radi0sus/ciflordg-web/README.md

 - Optional inclusion of the disorder table in the generated report
 - ORTEP-style SVG structure plotting from CIF atom, bond, symmetry, and ADP data
 - Interactive ORTEP view rotation and manual atom/bond display overrides
+- Manual hydrogen-bond annotations in the ORTEP plot based on visible atoms and simple geometric criteria
+- Optional use of the current ORTEP plot as an inline figure in the HTML preview and standalone HTML export
 - ORTEP export as SVG or PNG
 - ORTEP copy as PNG
-- Export as Markdown, plain text, CSV, and RTF
+- Export as standalone HTML, Markdown, plain text, CSV, and RTF
 - Copy as formatted preview, Markdown, or plain text

 The following features are intentionally not part of this version: